Professor Simon Ville

 BA (Hons) in History (University College London), PhD in Economic History (University College London, 4th in QS ranking 2013)

-Simon Ville is Professor of Economic and Business History, School of Humanities and Social Inquiry in the Faculty of Law, Humanities and Arts.
-Since joining the University of Wollongong in 2001 he has variously served terms as Head of School of Humanities and Social Inquiry in the Faculty of Law, Humanities and the Arts, Head of School of Economics, Associate-Dean Research, and Acting Dean in the Faculty of Business.
+Simon Ville is Senior Professor of Economic and Business History, School of Humanities and Social Inquiry in the Faculty of Law, Humanities and Arts.
+Since joining the University of Wollongong in 2001 he has variously served terms as Head of School of Humanities and Social Inquiry in the Faculty of Law, Humanities and the Arts, Head of School of Economics, Associate-Dean Research, and Acting Dean in the Faculties of Business and of Law, Humanities and the Arts.

 He previously worked at the Australian National University, and the universities of Auckland and Manchester, with visiting positions at Harvard Business School, University College London, London School of Economics, the Universities of Glasgow and Melbourne, and the Australian National University.

 Simon’s main research areas are Australian and international economic and business history, comparative economic development, and international business.
-He has written widely on big business, industry associations, innovation, social capital, the Vietnam War, and the rural and resource industries for major publishers such as Cambridge, Oxford and Melbourne University Presses and leading international journals including American Economic Review, Industrial and Corporate Change and Journal of Management Studies.
-He collaborates with scholars from USA, Norway, Britain, and Japan and is currently editing the Cambridge Economic History of Australia to be published in 2014.
+He has written widely on big business, industry associations, innovation, social capital, the Vietnam War, and the rural and resource industries for major publishers such as Cambridge, Oxford and Melbourne University Presses and leading international journals including American Economic Review, Industrial and Corporate Change, Journal of Economic History and Journal of Management Studies.
+He collaborates with scholars from USA, Norway, Britain, and Japan and recently edited the Cambridge Economic History of Australia.

 Current research projects

-Business Groups in the West: The Evolutionary Dynamics of Diversified Big Busines.
-An international collaboration with Professors Asli M. Colpan and Takashi Hikino, Kyoto University.
+Business Groups in the West: The Evolutionary Dynamics of Diversified Big Business

 Searchable RIS publications from 2000 to date

-2014 - Simon Ville, ‘Colonial Enterprise’ in S. Ville and G. Withers eds The Cambridge Economic History of Australia (Cambridge University Press).
+- 2015 - Simon Ville and Glenn Withers, Cambridge Economic History of Australia (Melbourne: Cambridge University Press).

 Potential topics for HDR & Honours Supervision